fullcalendar/fullcalendar-docs/_docs-v4/view-api/viewRender.md

 This callback will get triggered when the user changes the view, or when any of the [date navigation](date-navigation) methods are called.

-This callback will trigger after the view has been fully rendered, but before events have been rendered (see also: [eventAfterAllRender](eventAfterAllRender)).
+This callback will trigger after the view has been fully rendered, but before events have been rendered.